-(a) In General- The Secretary, under regulations prescribed by the Secretary, is authorized to pay such sums as he deems necessary for - in cases where such expenses are not otherwise provided for by law.
+- (a) In General- The Secretary, under regulations prescribed by the Secretary, is authorized to pay such sums as he deems necessary for - - (1) detecting underpayments of tax, or - (2) detecting and bringing to trial and punishment persons guilty of violating the internal revenue laws or conniving at the same, in cases where such expenses are not otherwise provided for by law.
 Any amount payable under the preceding sentence shall be paid from the proceeds of amounts collected by reason of the information provided, and any amount so collected shall be available for such payments.